Broad Run water reclamation facility view SUEZ

 The BRWRF is the first large-scale wastewater treatment plant to use a combination of a SUEZ Water Technologies & Solutions ZeeWeed® membrane bioreactor (MBR), granular activated carbon (GAC) and ultraviolet (UV) technologies to meet enhanced nutrient removal rules.

-Owned and operated by Loudoun Water, the plant was constructed to accommodate future growth and to reduce loading to nearby Blue Plains WWTP, which limits flow to 13.8 MGD.
+Owned and operated by Loudoun Water, the plant was constructed to accommodate future growth and to reduce loading to the nearby WWTP, which limits flow to 13.8 MGD.